kosten00/TestTask/README.md

 Examples:

-        sort-it.exe -i -a out.txt in.txt (for ascending integers)
-        sort-it.exe -s out.txt in1.txt in2.txt in3.txt (for ascending lines)
+        java -jar sort-it.jar -i -a out.txt in.txt (for ascending integers) java -jar sort-it.jar -s out.txt in1.txt in2.txt in3.txt (for ascending lines)
-        sort-it.exe -d -s out.txt in1.txt in2.txt (for descending lines)
+        java -jar sort-it.jar -d -s out.txt in1.txt in2.txt (for descending lines)

 # Build
 Clone repository, in poject root run: